 Measure Your Doorways, Hallways, and Furniture

-It can be quite disappointing to move your furniture to a new home only to realize they can’t fit through the doors.
-Prior to the move, take accurate measurements of the width, height and diagonal dimensions of each of your sizeable furniture pieces, and the doorways, and hallways of your new place, as noted by the Spruce.
+It can be quite disappointing to move your furniture to a new home only to realize it can’t fit through the doors.
+Prior to the move, take accurate measurements of the width, height, and diagonal dimensions of each of your sizeable furniture pieces, and the doorways, and hallways of your new place, as noted by the Spruce.
 These measurements will help you know which items to disassemble in advance.

 Dismantle Furniture in Advance

 Although not all furniture requires to be disassembled before moving, it’s recommended you dismantle those you can before a move.
 Take apart attachments and protruding parts such as table legs, shelves, drawers, bed frames, and glass tops.
 This will help make the furniture smaller, lighter, and easier to move without banging on the walls.